line/centraldogma/site/src/sphinx/mirroring.rst

   - the ID of the credential to use for authentication, as defined in ``/credentials.json``.
 If unspecified, the credential whose ``hostnamePattern`` is matched by the host name part of the ``remoteUri`` value will be selected automatically.

+- ``gitIgnore`` (string or array of string, optional)

+  - a `gitIgnore <https://git-scm.com/docs/gitignore>`_ pattern for the files excluded from mirroring.
+    The type of gitIgnore can be a full string of gitIgnore (e.g. ``/filename.txt\ndirectory``) or an array of strings which consists of each line of gitIgnore.
+The file path expressed in gitIgnore is relative to the path of ``remoteUri``.

 ``/credentials.json`` contains the authentication credentials which are required when accessing the Git repositories defined in ``/mirrors.json``: